 Use the proper equipment for towing a trailer and make sure it is properly attached to your vehicle.
-See your authorized dealer or a reliable trailer dealer if you require assistance.
+Contact your authorized dealer or a reliable trailer dealer as soon as possible if you require assistance.

 Hitches

 Do not use hitches that clamp onto the vehicle bumper.
 Use a load carrying hitch.
 You must distribute the load in your trailer so that 10-15% of the total weight of the trailer is on the tongue.